curityio/kubernetes-training/README.md

 Follow the [README instructions](./3-curity-identity-server/README.md) to learn how to:

 - Use a SQL database with persistent storage of identity data like user accounts.
-- Use the DevOps Dashboard to create test user accounts for your OAuth applications.
+- Use the DevOps Dashboard to create test user accounts to use with OAuth secured applications.
 - Use configuration best practices for a deployment pipeline.

 ### 4 - Final Curity Token Handler Tutorial